 There are times when inflation is good for the economy.
 For example, when it is mild, it can have healthy effects on the economy.
 As people start expecting a rise, they spend now rather than later as they know that the prices will increase shortly.
 This increased spending by consumers drives the growth of the economy.
 Usually, governments set a target for inflation and try to maintain it at a healthy rate.
 This ensures that the effects of inflation are good on the prices of food and energy.
 It is fit for the economy when people assume that the prices will continue to rise.

 How inflation affects Retirement Planning?

 Usually, inflation is bad for your retirement planning.
 In order to ensure that you have the same quality of life after retirement, the target savings amount keeps increasing under inflation.
 This is because the same amount of money will buy lesser products and services in the future.
-Therefore, in order to be prepared for inflation even during your retirement, it is important that you save more than you think you might need.
+Therefore, to be prepared for inflation even during your retirement, it is essential that you save more than you think you might need.
 Also, it is better to start investing as soon as possible to benefit as much as you can from compounding.

 Also Read: Retirement Planning – How Crucial is it?

 If you own bonds, then it is important to keep a close eye on the inflation rates.
 Bonds pay a fixed return every year.
 Therefore, if the inflation rises faster than the returns offered by them, they lose value.
 This leads to panic selling by investors which depreciates their value even further.
 This is the time when the Government has to offer higher yields to sell them at all!
 This leads to an increase in the mortgage rates which in turn reduce the overall value of your savings.
 In a nutshell, it results to slow economic growth and lowers the standard of living.

 Know More: Mortgage definition and how it works